 Useful definitions

-National Occupational Standards (NOS) are available for each occupation within the retrofit sector.
-They define the knowledge, skills and behaviour needed to be competent within a given occupation.
-The NOS also outline the training courses and qualifications need to meet the required competency level.
-It is important for NOS to remain up-to-date particularly given the changes in technology in response to the challenge of reaching net zero.
-Occupational standards are also developed by CITB and for the apprenticeships developed by IfATE these reflect the standard required for new entrants and upskilling within the sector.
-It is vital that these organisations work together to ensure the retrofit sector remains fit for the future.
+National Occupational Standards (NOS) define the knowledge, skills and behaviour needed to be competent within a given occupation.
+The NOS also outline the training courses and qualifications needed to meet the required competency level.
+Occupational standards for the construction industry are developed by CITB and IfATE (for apprenticeships).
+These reflect the standard required for new entrants and those already working within the sector.

 How to join